 A range of other Management Plans and Strategies exist for the Quarry.
 Figure 2 illustrates the strategic relationship, and inter-relationship, of this Plan to the Environmental Management Strategy (EMS) and other key environmental management documents.

-Quarrying activities will not commence until this Plan has been approved by the Planning Secretary.
+Quarrying activities within the Stage 7 area did not commence until after this Plan was approved by the Planning Secretary.

 Figure 2 - Key Environmental Management Documents

 1.2 Consultation